raj-12/react-demo/README.md

 API used : https://restcountries.eu/

-During task I added following featuries :
+During task I added following features :

 ### Search Button
 Search specific country in serach box and you will see all the information related to that country.